vertven/itk-vtk/README.md

 To identify the tumour sections for additional analysis, such as volume estimation and quantitative measurements, segmentation is used.

-We tried to use other filters, such as: ConnectedThresholdImageFilter, WatershedImageFilter, NeighborhoodConnectedImageFilter etc...
+We tried to use other filters, such as: `ConnectedThresholdImageFilter`, `WatershedImageFilter`, `NeighborhoodConnectedImageFilter` etc...

 For `ConnectedThresholdImageFilter` the issue that we encountered is that bones and tumors had the same  thresholds, so we couldn't segment the tumor without segmenting the bones.

-For `WatershedImageFilter,` we couldn't segment the tumor properly.
+For `WatershedImageFilter,` we could not segment the tumor properly.
 We are curious to know if using it was a good idea in the first place.

 For `NeighborhoodConnectedImageFilter` the tumor was correctly segmented, but the issue was too much information loss.

 So we decided to use `ConfidenceConnectedImageFilter` because it was the best compromise between the different filters even if the right parameters were harder to find.

 For all the filters we tried to use, we based our parameters by doing the segmentation manually using ITK-SNAP.